 All milk, yogurt, cheese, and other dairy should have the word pasteurized on their containers.

-Do not eat Mexican-style cheeses (such as queso blanco fresco and cojita).
+DO NOT eat Mexican-style cheeses (such as queso blanco fresco and cotija).

 Fruits and vegetables:

 Wash all raw fruits, vegetables, and fresh herbs with cold running water.

 DO NOT eat raw vegetable sprouts (such as alfalfa and mung bean).